UbuntuKylin/kylin-screenshot/README.md

 ## Packaging

-Having `git` installed is required if you're building Flameshot from a snapshot to have precise version information.
+Having `git` installed is required if you're building Kylin-ScreenShot from a snapshot to have precise version information.

 In order to generate the instructions in the `Makefile` to install the application in `/usr` instead of in `/usr/local` you can pass the `packaging` option to `qmake` (`qmake CONFIG+=packaging`).